 CF Card Door

 The CF card door now has a much easier mechanism.
-I always thought the door on the 5D’s was pathetic when you consider what you spend on these cameras but the CF card door on the Canon EOS 7D is spring loaded.
-Pull it towards you and let go and it springs open wider than other models for easy access…again, very reassuring feel to it.
+I always thought the door on the 5D's was pathetic when you consider what you spend on these cameras.
+The CF card door on the Canon EOS 7D however, is spring loaded.
+Pull it towards you and let go and it springs open wider than other models for easy access.
+Again, a very reassuring feel to it.

 18 Megapixel APS-C CMOS sensor

-If you are coming from a 5D or 5D Mark II, prepare yourself as the files are no way as clean as these two cameras. but still very good.
+If you are coming from a 5D or 5D Mark II, prepare yourself.
+The files are no way as clean as these two cameras but still very good.

 I am impressed.
 What with all the issues in the past with the 1D Mark III (which I never experienced in my version by the way), Canon have got this right finally.
 The focussing system on the 5D Mark II is quite antiquated now and the 7D's 19 cross-type AF point system blows it away.